connerkward/OpenAgent_2D/README.md

 # OpenAgent2D
 Models simple 'agents', these agents interact with each other, the static environment, and the dynamic environment in cartesian 2D space.
+Utilizes Bresenham Raycasting, Perlin (Simplex) noise, and A* pathfinding.

 Shipped
 - Ascii visualization layer